dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3178: Healthcare inequalities can worsen public health crises.
+### T3178: Health disparities can worsen with unequal healthcare.

 |Support|
 |---|